mfpekala/morksite/blog/posts/zenith-devlog-1.md

 # Zenith Devlog #1: 4/9/24

-I've noodled around on a lot of games.
-Some in more established engines (Unity, Unreal), others from scratch (C++).
-Recently, I've been playing around with Bevy, an insanely powerful but light-weight engine that feels like scratch but gets rid of a lot of the annoying stuff.
-Also, it's in rust, which is (imo) a joy to program in.
+I've noodled around making a lot of games.
+Some using established engines like Unity and Unreal, others from scratch using C/C++.
+Lately, I've been diving into Bevy, an incredibly potent yet lightweight engine.
+It feels like starting from scratch but without a lot of the annoying stuff.
+Plus, it's in Rust, which (imo) is fun to use.

 Most of the time, I get really into these games for a few weeks, but then completely drop them.
 Either the gameplay doesn't feel good, or I'm not passionate about the story, or I'm simply afraid of how much work it'll be.